How to Become a Nurse Practitioner

 If you would like to gain the necessary education to become a nurse practitioner, we highly recommend that you check out our free School Finder Tool located HERE.

-The demand for nurse practitioners is likely to increase in coming decades due to the growing elderly population and the current emphasis on preventative care.
-Hospitals, health departments and home health care agencies are hiring a growing number of NPs, and this trend is expected to continue.
+The demand for nurse practitioners will grow greatly in coming years; the Bureau of Labor Statistics projects job growth of 34% for NPs from 2012 to 2022.
+Reasons for this high growth include the growing elderly population and the current emphasis on preventative care.
+Hospitals, health departments and home health care agencies are hiring a growing number of NPs to handle some of the workload formerly handled by doctors, and this trend is expected to continue.

 Job prospects will be especially good for nurse practitioners who specialize in geriatrics and are willing to work in nursing homes and long-term care facilities.
 Candidates increase their job prospects by relocating to rural or urban areas, both of which are experiencing health care worker shortages.